-All clearing members and LME Clear are required to replenish the default fund immediately upon the publication of a Default-Specific Replenishment Notice.
+All clearing members and LME Clear are required to replenish the default fund once in the event that all funded default fund contributions are exhausted, upon the publication of a Default-Specific Replenishment Notice.
+The replenishment of each fund will occur independently for each service.